-Tourism is all about people & good communication sells tours.
+Tourism is all about people, and good communication sells tours.
 Maybe you don’t feel confident enough to put on a presentation to fellow entrepreneurs or feel you don’t have anything of interest to blog about.
 It doesn’t matter!
 Practicing your communication skills on as many different platforms as possible can only have a positive effect.
-The more you talk/ write the better you’ll get at it and the more you can apply your improved skills to your core business.
+The more you talk/write, the better you’ll get at it, and the more you can apply your improved skills to your core business.

-The main point about these opportunities is that they are all risk-free & won’t cost you anything other than a bit of time – but the rewards could be huge.
-I’m not advocating following Danny Wallace’s example of saying ‘yes’ to absolutely every request in your life, just be more aware of the opportunities you are missing & use ‘yes’ more!
+The main point about these opportunities is that they are all risk-free and won’t cost you anything other than a bit of time — but the rewards could be huge.
+I’m not advocating following Danny Wallace’s example of saying ‘yes’ to absolutely every request in your life; just be more aware of the opportunities you are missing and use ‘yes’ more!